jum/caddy-docker-proxy-redis/LOGGING.md

 }
 ```

-Mor information can be found in the simpletrace github repo
+More information can be found in the simpletrace github repo
 [caddy-simpletrace](https://github.com/jum/caddy-simpletrace)

 The neat effect of all this that I get a fully distributed tracing across